pauloserrafh/opengl-learning/README.md

 # OpenGL learning

-This is a learning repository for dealing with OPENGL.
+This is a learning repository for dealing with OPENGL and working with shaders, specifically with [ShaderToy](www.shadertoy.com) compatible ones

 Tested under Ubuntu 18.

 ## Dependencies